-As of June 30, 2024, under the Fourth Amended and Restated Credit Agreement (the "Credit Agreement"), we have a \$1.0 billion unsecured revolving credit facility (the "Revolver"), which also allows us to issue letters of credit up to an aggregate amount not to exceed \$100.0 million, a \$300.0 million unsecured term loan facility (the "\$300 Million Term Loan") and a \$400.0 million unsecured term loan facility (the "\$400 Million Term Loan" and together with the \$300 Million Term Loan, the "Term Facility").
+As of September 30, 2024, under the Fourth Amended and Restated Credit Agreement (the "Credit Agreement"), we have a \$1.0 billion unsecured revolving credit facility (the "Revolver"), which also allows us to issue letters of credit up to an aggregate amount not to exceed \$100.0 million, a \$300.0 million unsecured term loan facility (the "\$300 Million Term Loan") and a \$400.0 million unsecured term loan facility (the "\$400 Million Term Loan" and together with the \$300 Million Term Loan, the "Term Facility").
 Subject to certain terms and conditions set forth in the Credit Agreement, we may request additional lender commitments and increase the size of the Credit Agreement by an additional \$800.0 million, which may be comprised of additional revolving commitments under the Revolver, an increase to the Term Facility, additional term loan tranches or any combination of the foregoing.

 The Revolver is scheduled to mature on May 26, 2026 and has two six-month extension options available.
-The \$400 Million Term Loan is scheduled to mature on July 19, 2024 and has two one-year extension options available.
-On July 12, 2024, we extended the maturity date of the \$400.0 million unsecured term loan by one year to July 18, 2025.
+The \$400 Million Term Loan was scheduled to mature on July 19, 2024 and has two one-year extension options available.
+On July 12, 2024, we exercised the first extension option of the \$400 Million Term Loan, extending its maturity date by one year to July 18, 2025.
 The \$300 Million Term Loan matures on May 26, 2027.